Go Back Up

 Part C

-Part C includes everything covered by Parts A and B. Coverage can also sometimes include Part D benefits.
+Part C includes everything Parts A and B cover.
+Coverage can also include Part D benefits.

 Part D

-Part D is optional supplemental coverage and pertains to prescription drug costs.
+Part D is optional supplemental coverage that helps individuals pay for prescription drug costs.

 How are Medicare premiums calculated?